This page is meant to serve as a general guide for what you can expect at certain magnifications while using your telescope!

 At this point, it matters how much light your telescope collects, hence the phrase “the bigger the better!”
 While I have certainly observed the brightest nebulae, globular clusters, and galaxies with a small telescope, they do appear dim and don’t show much structure.
 The larger the aperture, the brighter these objects will be!

 Galaxies – Galaxies are notoriously disappointing through a telescope because of their dim appearance.
 Because you’ll mainly see their cores and not their spiral arms, do not expect to see any form of structure and detail unless you have a large enough telescope!
 M81 and M82 can be seen as two gray smudges in the same view even with small telescopes.
 M51 you can definitely tell there’s two “core” structures interacting with each other.
-The spiral arms of M101 can be glimpsed with fairly large telescopes under dark clear skies.
-Even then, they won’t look exactly like the pictures, but you’ll at least get more light from them.
+The spiral arms of M101 can be glimpsed with fairly large telescopes (11″ or bigger) under dark clear skies.
 Long exposure photography is the reason why we know what these objects actually look like.